sohsatoh/Jailbreak-Update-Checker/README.md

 If an update is available, you will be alerted and you can update by tapping "Update".

-Also, if for some reason you do not have a network connection and cannot check, you will be added to a queue and updates will be checked as soon as a network connection becomes available.
+Also, if for some reason you do not have a network connection and cannot check, the check will be added to a queue and updates will be checked as soon as a network connection becomes available.

 ## Support